PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - We've stopped advertising anywhere except on our own website (of course we still pop up on a few scraper sites)

 Given the number of people I've interviewed recently who have said 'I loved your job ad', we figure some of this stuff must be working!
-Here is a super-quick tactical guide which will hopefully help.
+Here is a super-quick tactical guide which will hopefully help you get more applicants.

 ## But first, an example